Skip to main content

 This includes advanced protocols like hormone replacement therapy (HRT) for menopause or andropause and the use of targeted peptides for metabolic health or tissue repair.
 While an employer cannot and should not prescribe these treatments, a truly advanced and compliant wellness program can serve as an educational and supportive gateway.

-Providing access to information about these therapies, connecting employees with qualified medical professionals, and creating a workplace culture that destigmatizes treatments for are all components of a next-generation wellness program.
+Providing access to information about these therapies, connecting employees with qualified medical professionals, and creating a workplace culture that destigmatizes treatments for hormonal health are all components of a next-generation wellness program.
 By embracing the science of individuality, such a program would be inherently compliant with the spirit and letter of the ADA, as its entire structure would be based on accommodating, rather than ignoring, the diverse biological needs of its workforce.

 Diverse smiling individuals under natural light, embodying therapeutic outcomes of personalized medicine.
 Their positive expressions signify enhanced well-being and metabolic health from hormone optimization and clinical protocols, reflecting optimal cellular function along a supportive patient journey